antoni-drop/Cybersecurity-Labs/Labs/Knowledge-Base/Networking.md

 # 🔍 Networking

 ### This file documents my understanding of how data moves, different protocols, and traffic behaviour.
-It is the notes I refer to when it comes to networking.
+This is the notes I refer to when it comes to networking.

 ---